oracle/docker-images/OracleWebLogic/samples/12212-oradb-wlsstore/README.md

 	$ ./build.sh

-To start the Admin Server, run:
+Before starting the WebLogic server make sure you change the file container-scripts/oradatasource.properties to set the database password for user 'system' to MYDBPasswd you set above.
+The Admin Server, run:

         $ docker run -d -i -t -p 7001:7001 --network=SampleNET --name WLSStoreContainer 12212-oradb-wlsstore:latest